kao-outar/ProjetHackathon/README.md

 ## 🚀 Overview

-This project aims to create a **fully functional social mini-network** that allows users to register, log in, create profiles, comment on others, and view statistics — all within 3 days by a team of 4 junior developers.
+This project aims to create a **fully functional social mini-network** that allows users to register, log in, create profiles, posts, comments, and view statistics as an admin — all within 3 days by a team of 4 junior developers.

+Team :
+Pierric Letard
+XXXXXXX XXXXXXX
+XXXXXXX XXXXXXX
+XXXXXXX XXXXXXX

 ---